 For Wisconsin residents, 65 and over who do not meet the eligibility requirements in the table above, there are other ways to meet the qualifications for Medicaid.

 1) Medically Needy Pathway – In Wisconsin, the Medically Needy Pathway, also called the Medicaid Deductible Program, allows seniors who would otherwise be over the income limit to qualify for Medicaid if they have high medical bills.
-This program is intended for those that are categorically elderly, blind or disabled, and in simple terms, one may still qualify for Medicaid services by paying what is called a Deductible.
+This program is intended for those that are categorically elderly, blind or disabled.
+In simple terms, one may still qualify for Medicaid services by paying what is called a Deductible.
 (Taking one’s countable monthly income and subtracting the income limit for the program is a simplified definition of how one’s deductible is calculated.)
-For the Medicaid Deductible Program, as of 2018, the income limit is $1,040.83 / month for a single senior applicant and is $1,409.17 / month for a household of two.
+For the Medicaid Deductible Program, as of 2019, the income limit is $1,040.83 / month for a single senior applicant and is $1,409.17 / month for a household of two.
 Sometimes referred to as a Spend Down program, one’s “excess income,” (the amount that is determined as one’s deductible), is used to cover medical bills.
-Once one has paid their deductible, Medicaid will kick in for the remainder of the deductible period, which is six months in Wisconsin.
+Once one has paid his or her deductible, Medicaid will kick in for the remainder of the deductible period, which is six months in Wisconsin.
 This program, regardless of name, provides a means to “spend down” one’s extra income in order to qualify for Medicaid.

 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.